oreneya/Simon_project/project/README.md

 Additional 10 parts were tested (Serial Numbers 11-20) that had low CycleCount, shorter time series, that will supply the testing data to our model.

 ## How To Run The Model?
-All you have to do it load attached CSV file and the model will do the rest!
+All you have to do is to load attached CSV file and the model will do the rest!